lilmond/sudos/README.md

 SuDOS is a proxy-based DDOS tool (pseudo-botnet) written in Python with live console status display program.

-Sorry for bad code and documentation.
-I will fix it later!

 Discord: https://discord.com/invite/dZSDbjJPHx

 # Disclaimer
-- I will not be responsible for any misuses or damages made by this tool.
+- I will not be responsible for any misuses nor damages causes by this tool.
 Use it at your own risk!
-- This content is currently on early version and was written experimentaly.
-Many bugs may occur!

 # Usages
 - Basic usage